Social Media Management

 Written exam (70%)

-Social media tasks (30%): students will be asked to complete tasks related to the development of a social media strategy and to put into actions some of the tools and tactics you will learn during the course.
+Social media tasks (30%): students will be asked to complete tasks related to the development of a social media strategy and to put into actions some of the tools and tactics they will learn during the course.

-Main study material for this course are the “lecture notes” compiled by the course director and published on the icorsi.ch platform.
+Study materials for this course are the “lecture notes” compiled by the course director and published on the icorsi.ch platform.
 Other supplemented materials for this course include chapters from core references, reports and scientific articles on specific topics.
 All of them will also be published on the icorsi.ch platform.